 - Only work with people that you trust and feel comfortable sharing money with, and who you trust to pay you back for their badge.

 - Also be aware of all the new(ish) changes.
-If you’re an international attendee, you won’t receive your badge in the mail — you’ll pick up onsite.
+If you’re an international attendee, you won’t receive your badge in the mail — you’ll pick up onsite, unless you enter a domestic shipping address.
 Children under 12 who receive a free badge will also register on-site still.
-Verify your address in your Member ID is correct no later than May 18, 2017.
+Verify your shipping address in your Member ID is correct no later than May 14, 2018.

 It’s also important to be prepared prior to the sale.
 We’d like to think you’re all up to speed already — you are now.